floate/big-red-framework/readme.txt

 # $soup->defineChildVersions()
 -- intended to be overridden in the child theme
 For setting the version numbers of CSS and JavaScript files in the child theme.
 If you cache your static files for a long time (as recommended), you should update these numbers each time you publish changes to the files.
 I use the format YYYYMMDD.## for versioning.
+Also used for defining the javascript dependancies for the child's theme custom.js file in /assets/child/j/

 # $soup->defineOptions()